 Templates structure the on-screen appearance of the data input Fields, with multiple styles to choose from, these can be aligned centrally, to the left or to the right.
 Templates can then be selected to construct Forms.
 Use the Template Builder's quick drag-and-drop system with zero-coding for quick and intuitive building.

 To create a new template, you must first be in the 'Template' folder on the left and then click on 'Add' button in the bottom banner.
+You can choose to go straight to a templates design page by clicking on the Pen and box icon in the right-hand column

-This will present you with the screen below:
+When clicking Add, this will present you with the screen below:

 - Title: What is the name you want to give this Template?
 This will appear on the screen above the fields that will be displayed in the Template.